 In this article, we will discuss the use of Jira for time management and how to monitor your team’s work progress.
-Additionally, some popular plugins that can help leverage better understanding of performance metrics will also be reviewed.
+Additionally, some popular Jira time tracking plugins that can help leverage better understanding of performance metrics will also be reviewed.

 Let’s get started!

 What is Time Management?

 Time management is organizing and managing tasks, resources, and responsibilities to complete tasks efficiently and in a timely manner.
 It involves planning, setting goals, delegating tasks, tracking progress, and evaluating results.

 Effective time management helps teams get work done quickly without sacrificing quality or customer satisfaction in a project environment (like Jira’s agile methodology).

 Typically, you can divide the entire time management process into four individual components or work processes, which are:

 - Planning: The first step of effective time management is planning out all the activities, tasks and resources needed for a project.
 It’s also beneficial to break down each task into smaller sub-tasks in order to create an efficient timeline.

 - Scheduling: Here you assign deadlines and make sure all projects are completed on schedule.
 Creating a timeline for each task and breaking them down into manageable chunks helps organize tasks more efficiently and boosts team productivity.

 - Monitoring: This stage is essential for ensuring that all tasks are completed on time with expected quality standards.
 You can monitor progress using Jira’s project tracking features or plugins such as Tempo Timesheets, approaching monitoring as an ongoing process rather than one singular event.